Logo

 Nelson Rockefeller expanded the state's infrastructure, increased spending on education including a massive expansion of the State University of New York, and increased the state's involvement in environmental issues.

-In foreign affairs, Nelson Rockefeller supported US involvement in the United Nations as well as US foreign aid.
+In foreign affairs, Nelson Rockefeller supported American involvement in the United Nations, as well as United States foreign aid.

-Nelson Rockefeller supported the US's fight against communism and its membership in NATO.
+Nelson Rockefeller supported the fight against Communism and its membership in NATO.

 Nelson Rockefeller created some 230 public-benefit authorities like the Urban Development Corporation.